 Purchase An Enlarger For Development

-An enlarger is a machine used to cast the image taken from the film onto larger sheets of paper that are then processed by chemicals.
+A negative enlarger is a machine used to cast the image taken from the film onto larger sheets of paper that are then processed by chemicals.
 It uses a tiny light to shine the image from the negative through a lens to focus it and onto light sensitive photographic paper.
 It also makes the small image from the negative larger, this is why it is called an enlarger.
 See a few recommended new enlarger models that each include a lens, lensboard, and negative carriers.

 - Beseler Cadet II model – This enlarger model from Beseler available on B&H. com is great for the beginner.
 It is compact so it is a great option for a small darkroom in a garage or bathroom.
 This model is only for 35mm film size but can print up to 8×10″.
 It also includes a lens, lensboard, and negative carrier (which is where you put your film negatives).